About Crash Landing

 “Warning!
 Crash Landing is an emotional tour-de-force that may drive you to explore your own Ancestral Trail.
 BYO vehicle, baggage, and spirit guides!
 Jansen’s meticulously-researched historical account of her Mennonite grandparents’ exodus from Bolshevik Russia to the farmlands of Canada is a captivating journey through history and its effect on generations to come.
 Crash Landing demonstrates the power, drive, and generosity of the traveler and those she encounters to pass through any obstacles on a healing journey.”
 Carla King, author of American Borders

 “In a time when many seek adventure in unfamiliar corners of the world, Jansen proves “coming home” is more than just a destination—it’s about unveiling the ancestral influences that echo through time and highlight the generational and personal crossroads that lead to who we are today.
 You’ll relate to every mile of Liz’s journey.”
 Susan Johnson, Horizons Unlimited

 Niagara native Liz Jansen was born into a German Mennonite culture, the granddaughter of Russian refugees.
 Since she began riding a motorcycle at age sixteen, she’s logged hundreds of thousands of miles of mostly solo riding across Canada and the United States.
 While Liz enjoys the rugged beauty of Ontario’s northern wilderness, she has a particular fondness for the open expanses of the Canadian prairies and Midwestern plains.

-Liz is a member of the Writers’ Union of Canada, the Non-Fiction Authors Association, the Alliance of Independent Authors, and the Independent Book Publishers Association.
+Liz is a member of the Writers’ Union of Canada and the Non-Fiction Authors Association.
 Crash Landing is her third book.
-She lives in Orangeville, Ontario with her cat, Measha, and Trudy, her Triumph tiger motorcycle.
+She lives in Orangeville, Ontario with her cat, Measha, and Trudy, her Triumph Tiger motorcycle.